-This house was built before July 1, 1999, when it became illegal to brace garage door openings with such narrow walls on either side of the garage door opening.
-The 1994 Northrdige Earthquake proved that walls this narrow act like posts and tend to collapse.
+This house was built before July 1, 1999 when it became illegal to brace garage door openings like this one, which attached the floor above the garage door opening to the foundation narrow walls on either side of the garage door opening.
+The 1994 Northrdige Earthquake proved that walls this narrow act like posts and tend to tend to tip over.
 All soft story houses built after July, 1999, must have shear walls on either side of the garage at least four feet wide or use narrow specially-made steel shear walls.

-Here you can see how the connection between the living area above the garage and the main house was not sufficient to keep the supports on either side of the garage from collapsing.
-This garage separated from the main part of the house when the supports on either side of the garage door collapsed.
+Here is a soft story collapse to a newer home in San Fernando.
+Here you can see how the connection between the living area above the garage and the main house was not sufficient to keep the supports on either side of the garage from tippling over.
+This caused the garage to become separated from the main part of the house when the supports on either side of the garage door collapsed.

 The Unique Buildings in San Francisco

-Here you see the two possible options for retrofitting one of these buildings.
-The first one is to put a foundation under the front of the house and build high capacity shear walls on either side.
+Below you will see three possible options for retrofitting one of these buildings.
+The illustration below is typical for soft story buildings in San Francisco such as the one pictured above.
+One option is to put a foundation under the front of the house and build high capacity shear walls on either side of this foundation.
 High capacity shear walls enable one to use a minimal length of foundation and get twice as much strength than if one had plywood and bolts on only one side.
 These shear walls are then attached to the floor above to keep it from swaying.
-The other method is to use a large steel column in the garage door opening such that when the floor moves left to right it pushes and pulls on the steel column.
+The other two methods used an engineering principles called rotation or to use a large steel column in the garage door opening such that when the floor moves left to right it pushes and pulls on the steel column.